PROFESSOR GARY L. STURGESS ‘JUST ANOTHER PAPERCLIP?’ REPORT PUBLISHED

 For a detailed write-up of the event please click here

-Commenting in response to the Institute for Government’s publication of the Performance Tracker report, BSA Director of Policy, Melanie Maxwell said
+Commenting in response to the Institute for Government’s publication of the Performance Tracker report, BSA Director of Policy, Melanie Maxwell Scott said:

 “This important report from the IfG proves government needs to get tough on making transformation happen.
 The experience in social care shows that unless services are on a sustainable financial footing they could even cease to exist.
 It’s time to support all those who have the leadership and vision to avert such a crisis – whether they are from the public, private or voluntary sectors.
 Too often the private sector is brought in to cut costs when really its expertise is in enabling the kind of organisational change that is now needed”.